 Ifritidae – Blue-capped Ifrit

-This one species has recently been assigned its own family; the Ifritidar.
-The blue-capped ifrit (Ifrita kowaldi), also known as the blue-capped ifrita, is a small insectivorous bird endemic to the rainforests of New Guinea.
+The Ifritidae is a family of just one genus, with a sole species; the Blue-capped Ifrit Ifrita kowaldi, which is also known as the Blue-capped Ifrita.
+It is a small insectivorous passerine endemic to the rainforests of New Guinea.
 It measures up to 16.5 cm long and has yellowish brown plumage with a blue and black crown.
 The male has a white streak behind its eye, while the female’s is a dull yellow.
 It creeps on trunks and branches in search of insects.

 It is placed as the only member of the genus Ifrita, which historically has been placed in the family Cinclosomatidae or the Monarchidae.
-It now appears the bird is more properly placed in its own family Ifritidae.
-This enigmatic bird is one of only three bird genera known to have poisonous members, the others being the genus Pitohui, also from New Guinea, and the little shrikethrush (Colluricincla).
+It now appears the bird is more properly placed in its own family.
+This enigmatic bird is one of only three bird genera known to have poisonous members, the others being the genus Pitohui, also from New Guinea, and the Little Shrikethrush Colluricincla.

-Widespread and common throughout its large range, the blue-capped ifrit is evaluated as least concern on the IUCN Red List of Threatened Species.
+Widespread and common throughout its large range, the Blue-capped ifrit is evaluated as least concern on the IUCN Red List of Threatened Species.
+It mainly lives in subtropical and tropical moist montane forests and is highly dependent on the forest ecosystem and is found from sea-level up to around 12,000 feet, although it is mostly found above 5,000 feet.

 Blue-capped Ifrit Ifrita kowaldi